Disney to cut 7,000 jobs in Iger's company 'transformation'

 Disney to cut 7,000 jobs in Iger’s company ‘transformation’

+The company said the job reductions are part of a targeted $5.5bn cost savings across the company

+Disney heiress slams Walt Disney CEOs for protecting bonuses but furloughing workforce

-The Walt Disney Co. will cut about 7,000 jobs as part of an ambitious companywide cost-savings plan and “strategic reorganization” announced Wednesday by CEO Bob Iger.
+Bob Iger has announced that the Walt Disney Co will cut about 7,000 jobs as part of a companywide cost-savings plan and “strategic reorganisation”.

-The job cuts amount to about 3% of the entertainment giant's global workforce and were unveiled after Disney reported quarterly results that topped Wall Street’s forecasts.
+The job cuts amount to about 3 per cent of the entertainment giant's global workforce and was unveiled after Disney reported quarterly results that topped Wall Street’s forecasts.

-In a statement, Iger said Disney is embarking on a “significant transformation” that management believes will lead to improved profitability at the company’s streaming business.
+In a statement, Iger said Disney is embarking on a “significant transformation” that management believes will lead to improved profitability in the company’s streaming business.

 “Our new structure is aimed at returning greater authority to our creative leaders and making them accountable for how their content performs financially,” Iger said during a call with Wall Street analysts.

-Disney+ ended the quarter with 161.8 million subscribers, down 1% from since Oct.
-1. Hulu and ESPN+ each posted a 2% increase in paid subscribers during the quarter.

-The company rolled out new price tiers for its U.S. Disney+ service in December that raised the monthly price for ad-free viewing from $7.99 to $10.99 and created a new basic Disney+ service with ads that costs $7.99 a month.

-Management said Wednesday that Disney+ plus will achieve profitability by the end of its next fiscal year in September 2024.
+On Wednesday (8 February), the management also said that Disney Plus will achieve profitability by the end of its next fiscal year in September 2024.

 The latest results marked the first quarterly snapshot since Iger’s return as CEO.